Head-on collisions are among the most serious types of car accidents in Mobile, Alabama.

 Head-on crashes almost always cause serious injuries among drivers and passengers.
 While you are left injured, unable to work, and watching your medical bills pile up, don’t count on the at-fault driver’s insurance company to step up.
 The higher the value of your claim, the more they will fight to avoid legal liability or devalue your claim.

 Lattof & Lattof, P.C. is a family-run personal injury law firm with more than 65 years of experience representing injury victims.
-Our Mobile personal injury attorneys use a combined century of experience to fight for your legal rights and seek maximum compensation for the injuries you have sustained.
+Our Mobile, AL personal injury attorneys use a combined century of experience to fight for your legal rights and seek maximum compensation for the injuries you have sustained.

 Here’s how our law firm will fight for you: